 Benefits of Measuring Cycle Time

 The benefits of the Kanban calculation for cycle time cannot be overstated.
-Here are just a few reasons why cycle time calculations can be helpful for teams practicing Kanban:
+Here are just a few reasons why learning how to calculate cycle time can be helpful for teams practicing Kanban:

 - Cycle time is measured from the customer’s perspective, which gives you a common a language to talk about when an item will complete.

-- The data for the calculation is very easy to collect (you probably have all the data you need already).
+- It’s easy to get started learning how to calculate cycle time (you probably have all the data you need already).